-For the year 2017, the investment condition and securities industrial business competitiveness were still intense and critical, particularly, the competitiveness in becoming the market leader and the increase in the new rivals which had still emerged into the securities industrial business markets at all times.
-However, the company was firmly determined to develop and maintain its competitiveness as well as expand its income base to be increasingly more diversified by reducing the income proportion from the securities trade commission and then increasing more income proportion in other businesses whether the income derived from the fees, profits from the investments, income from bond trades, etc., which was to enable the company to grow in strength, continuously and sustainably exist both on the aspects of the operational results and being a good organization.
+For the year 2018, the investment condition and securities industrial business competitiveness were still intense and critical, particularly, the competitiveness in becoming the market leader and the increase in the new rivals which had still emerged into the securities industrial business markets at all times.
+However, the company was firmly determined to develop and maintain its competitiveness as well as expand its income base to be increasingly more diversified by reducing the income proportion from the securities trade commission and then increasing more income proportion in other businesses whether the income derived from the fees, profits from the investments, income from bond trades and expand its business in investment innovation etc. In addition, the company has more investment in a subsidiary and associate for the company enable to grow in strength, continuously and sustainably exist both on the aspects of the operational results and being a good organization.